 There’s no better teacher than time and personal experience.
 There are, however, certain lessons we can learn from others who have lived through similar experiences.
-And so I offer the following:
+And so I offer the following.

 One partner may want fortune while the other wants fame, one may want to help the world, while the other wants notoriety.
-While having goals that are aligned makes it easier it is also acceptable to have different goals so long as they complement each other.
+While having goals that are aligned makes it easier, it is also acceptable to have different goals so long as they complement each other.
 For example say one partner is not interested in the money only in helping the community, while the other feels that making a fortune is the ultimate goal, in making certain decisions regarding the direction of the business: prices, events to attend, clientele to cater to, and so forth, this may cause an issue.

 The day you lose respect for your partner, the partnership and likely the business, will crumble.
 The respect should be mutual; your partner should appreciate what you bring to the team as well.
 Having mutual respect will go a long way when days get tough.

 More often than not finding a partner seems like it’s about the other person.
-However, the best way to find the perfect match is, is to do some introspection.
-Analyzing ones strengths is usually the easier of the two tasks, and while important to know and value what you contribute to the team, it is equally, if not more important to know your weaknesses.
+However, the best way to find the perfect match is to do some introspection.
+Analyzing your strengths is usually the easier of the two tasks, and while important to know and value what you contribute to the team, it is equally, if not more important to know your weaknesses.

 Some value charisma, others honesty, and others willingness to take risks.
 Whatever, qualities you feel are going to contribute most to the success of your business and achieving your goals those are the qualities you should find in your partner.
 While ideally we find a partner that has it all, it’s slightly unrealistic, and so having certain priorities when making a decision can facilitate that process.